How to stay motivated as a stay at home mom is hard to do, especially when you’re experiencing some mental and physical issues.

 We might feel guilty about not being able to keep up with them and make us feel more dispirited and depressed.

 You are running on an empty tank.
 Mom burnout is real and scary and depressing.

 You can’t find the reason anymore to keep going.
-For example, what’s the point of cleaning if things and clothes are going to get dirty again?
+For example, what’s the point of cleaning a messy house, if things and clothes are going to get dirty again?

 Lack of goals

 Not having one can make you feel bored and restless.

 Human beings are wired for goal setting and if you can’t find the clarity to set some definite goals, you will feel bored and unmotivated.